piperpchem/piper/posts/schoeffler-coding-assignments/index.md

 ---
 <img src="mm.webp" width="40%" align="right"/>

-A collection of [tutorials and coding assignments](https://aschoef.wixsite.com/schoefflerlab/teaching) for physical chemistry and biochemistry.
+A collection of [tutorials and coding assignments](https://aschoef.wixsite.com/schoefflerlab/teaching) for teaching physical chemistry and biochemistry.

 ## Python for Chemists

 This tutorial uses examples from chemistry to teach basic concepts in coding in python.
-The imbedded activities are implemented in trinket, a web-based coding platform.
+The embedded activities are implemented in trinket, a web-based coding platform.

 ## Visualizing Perfect and Real Gas Laws in Python